Skip to main content

 Angular Velocity

 Angular velocity is the rate of change of angular displacement and is measured in radians per second (rad/s).
 It indicates how fast an object is rotating around an axis.
-In this problem, the initial angular velocity is 0.25 rad/s, and the change in angular velocity over time will be influenced by the torque applied, as shown in the torque vs. time graph.
+In this problem, the initial angular velocity is 0.25 rad/s, and the change in angular velocity over time will be influenced by the torque applied, as shown in the graph.

 Recommended video: